Ethnography: Data collection methods

+An inevitability during ethnographic participation is that the researcher experiences at least some resocialization.
+In other words, the ethnographer to some extent "becomes" what they are studying.
+For instance, an ethnographer may become skilled at a work activity that they are studying; they may become members of a particular religious group they are interested in studying; or they may even inhabit a familial role in a community they are staying with.
+Robert M. Emerson, Rachel Fretz, and Linda Shaw summarize this idea in their book Writing Ethnographic Field Notes using a common metaphor: "the fieldworker cannot and should not attempt to be a fly on the wall."

 Ybema et al. (2010) examine the ontological and epistemological presuppositions underlying ethnography.
 Ethnographic research can range from a realist perspective, in which behavior is observed, to a constructivist perspective where understanding is socially constructed by the researcher and subjects.
 Research can range from an objectivist account of fixed, observable behaviors to an interpretive narrative describing "the interplay of individual agency and social structure."
 Critical theory researchers address "issues of power within the researcher-researched relationships and the links between knowledge and power."

-Another form of data collection is that of the "image."
+Another form of data collection is that of the "image".
 The image is the projection that an individual puts on an object or abstract idea.
 An image can be contained within the physical world through a particular individual's perspective, primarily based on that individual's past experiences.
 One example of an image is how an individual views a novel after completing it.
 The physical entity that is the novel contains a specific image in the perspective of the interpreting individual and can only be expressed by the individual in the terms of "I can tell you what an image is by telling you what it feels like."
 The idea of an image relies on the imagination and has been seen to be utilized by children in a very spontaneous and natural manner.
 Effectively, the idea of the image is a primary tool for ethnographers to collect data.
 The image presents the perspective, experiences, and influences of an individual as a single entity and in consequence, the individual will always contain this image in the group under study.

 Differences across disciplines

 The ethnographic method is used across a range of different disciplines, primarily by anthropologists/ethnologists but also occasionally by sociologists.
-Cultural studies, occupational therapy, sociology, economics, social work, education, design, psychology, computer science, human factors and ergonomics, ethnomusicology, folkloristics, religious studies, geography, history, linguistics, communication studies, performance studies, advertising, accounting research, nursing, urban planning, usability, political science, social movement, and criminology are other fields which have made use of ethnography.
+Cultural studies, occupational therapy, economics, social work, education, design, psychology, computer science, human factors and ergonomics, ethnomusicology, folkloristics, religious studies, geography, history, linguistics, communication studies, performance studies, advertising, accounting research, nursing, urban planning, usability, political science, social movement, and criminology are other fields which have made use of ethnography.